Gardermoen Line: Other services

 Because there is a parallel line, the Hoved Line running all the way from Oslo S to Eidsvoll, some trains can choose to use this line instead.
 This is primarily done by some commuter trains, as well as all freight trains.
 The only exception to this are trains hauling jet fuel to the airport, which have to use the Gardermoen Line from Kløfta.
 This service is provided by CargoNet.

 The Swedish state railways, SJ also operate on the southern part of Gardermoen on their intercity services with SJ 3000 and loco-hauled Rc6 trains.
 This was for some years provided by Linx, a joint venture between SJ and NSB, using modified X2 stock, but the company was later dissolved.

-SJ also uses the full line for 5 daily express services to Trondheim Station, these are in form of Type 73 tilting electric multiple units and loco-hauled El 18 trains.
+SJ Norge (the Norwegian branch of the Swedish state railways) also uses the full line for 5 daily express services to Trondheim Station, these are in form of Type 73 tilting electric multiple units and loco-hauled El 18 trains.
 Due to a bridge collapsing, there are fewer direct trains to Trondheim, being in form of Type 76 bi-modal multiple units that take a detour via Røros Station.